MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-unpackaged.md

 ## Register as a Share Target

 Once the app has package identity, the next step is to implement the Share contract.
 The Share contract allows your app to receive data from another app.
-The Share contract is a system-provided UI that enables users to share content from your app with other apps.

 You can follow the same steps in the [Register as a Share Target](integrate-sharesheet-packaged.md#register-as-a-share-target) section of the documentation for packaged apps to integrate with Share Sheet.